nadavP3/TicTacToe/README.md

 Play against the computer or a friend

-To run navigate to project's folder and type:<br>
+To run, navigate to project's folder and type:<br>
 > $ ruby game.rb

 Enjoy! :smiley: <br><br>